navneil-naicker/acf-photo-gallery-field/readme.txt

 == Changelog ==
 =1.6.3=
 * [Added] Support for ACF 5
-* [Added] Edit gallery with built-in or WordPress native model
+* [Added] Edit gallery with built-in or WordPress native model.
+Thanks to Github @makepost
 * [Added] Under the hood improvements of the codebase
+* [Added] Support for RESTFul API with ACF to REST API plugin

 =1.6.2=
 * [Bugfix] Keep data synced with the attachment data